 Available Light

-If people sit at a table with poor light, move them to a table in a better light.
+If people sit at a table with poor light, move them to a table in better light.
 After a few moments, they’ll pick up on the conversation where they left off, and you now have them in a light that will work for the photos.
 This is inappropriate in photojournalistic coverage, but it is beautiful for advertising or a corporate shoot.

 Use a reflector to help improve the light.
 It is much less intrusive than flash and can work just as well.
-Have an assistant hold a glass just out of the camera’s view and bounce the light back into the subject’s face.
+Have an assistant hold a glass just from the camera’s view and bounce the light back into the subject’s face.
 This helps to draw attention to the main issue.

 Adding Light